 - Avoiding misconfigurations without stalling the CI/CD pipeline

 They’ll also be able to earn a CPE credit for attending.
+Register here.

 About the Author: Adrian Lane is a Security Strategist and brings over 25 years of security and application development experience to the Securosis team.
 Adrian specializes in data security, database security, cloud security, and secure software development.
 He has experience at Ingres, Oracle, and Unisys, he has extensive experience in the vendor community, but brings a pragmatic perspective to selecting and deploying technologies having worked on "the other side" as CIO in the finance vertical.
 Prior to joining Securosis, Adrian served as the CTO/VP at companies such as IPLocks, Touchpoint, CPMi and Transactor/Brodia.
 He has been invited to present at dozens of security conferences, contributed articles to many major publications, and is easily recognizable by his "network hair" and propensity to wear loud colors.
 Adrian is not ‘The real Randall Waterhouse’, but he is a Computer Science graduate of the University of California at Berkeley with post-graduate work in operating systems at Stanford University.
 Editor’s Note: The opinions expressed in this guest author article are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc.